mui/mui-x/docs/data/data-grid/list-view/list-view.md

 ## Editable rows

-The [editing](/x/react-data-grid/editing/) feature is not supported in list view, however, it is possible to build an editing experience from within your custom cell renderer.
+The [editing feature](/x/react-data-grid/editing/) is not supported in list view, but it is possible to build an editing experience from within your custom cell renderer, as shown below.

 {{"demo": "ListViewEdit.js", "bg": true}}

 ## Field visibility

-Similar to the default grid view, field visibilty can be toggled in list view.
+Field visibility can be toggled in list view, similarly to the default grid view.

-In the list view column's `renderCell` function, data can be conditionally rendered based on [column visibility](/x/react-data-grid/column-visibility/).
+In the list view column's `renderCell` function, data can be conditionally rendered based on [column visibility](/x/react-data-grid/column-visibility/), as shown in the code snippet below.

 ```tsx
 import {